ImperialCollegeLondon/pyrealm/README.md

 The `pyrealm` package uses [semantic versioning](https://semver.org/) and the list below summarise the major changes:

+* Version `3.0.0`: extended phenology module, small breaking API changes to standardise function names and arguments.
+* Version `2.0.0`: wide refactor of P Model code to a new API, extension of the package functionality to include the SPLASH v1 model and experimental modules developing functionality for plant demography and phenology.
 * Version `1.0.0`: initial implementation of the P Model and associated functionality
-* Version `2.0.0`: wide refactor of P Model code to a new API, extension of the package functionality to include the SPLASH v1 model and experimental modules developing functionality for plant demography and phenology.

-We **strongly** recommend that you update to version `2.0.0`.
-The documentation includes a [migration guide](https://pyrealm.readthedocs.io/en/develop/users/versions.html) to help update existing code using version `1.0.0`.
+We **strongly** recommend that you use the most recent major version.
+The documentation includes a [migration guide](https://pyrealm.readthedocs.io/en/develop/users/versions.html) to help update existing code.

 ## Using `pyrealm`

-The `pyrealm` package requires Python 3.11 or greater and we currently test all `pyrealm` code using Python 3.11, 3.12 and 3.13.
-We make released package versions available via [PyPi](https://pypi.org/project/pyrealm/) and also generate DOIs for each release via [Zenodo](https://doi.org/10.5281/zenodo.8366847).
-You can install the most recent release using `pip`:
+The `pyrealm` package requires Python 3.12 or greater and we currently test all `pyrealm` code using Python 3.12, 3.13 and 3.14.
+We release new package versions through [PyPi](https://pypi.org/project/pyrealm/) and you can install the most recent release using `pip`:

 ```sh
 pip install pyrealm